Sports Coach Logo Sports Coach Training Principles Fitness Components

 • Mood - Depression and mood swings are frequent symptoms of LMT.
 The change in mood varies from patient to patient, with some not always noticeable.
 However, the consensus is that TRT balances out your mood levels.

-• Increased muscle mass - LMT sees patients suffer from decreasing muscle mass and a low bone density.
-While there is no guarantee that TRT will restore these to the original levels, it will still keep them stable.
+• Increased muscle mass - LMT sees patients suffering from decreasing muscle mass and low bone density.
+While TRT cannot guarantee that these will return to their original levels, it can still keep them stable.

 • Sex drive - With testosterone being directly linked to the testicles, your sex drive will take a hard hit as a result of LMT.
 Patients who have taken TRT have experienced an increase in sexual energy, as well as improved quality of erections.

 • Anaemia - Some people with LMT can experience anaemia (lack of iron in the blood and insufficient red blood cells).
-One such study investigated TRT's impact on anaemia, revealing that patients with the condition experienced a 40% increase in haemoglobin levels.
+One such study investigated TRT's impact on anaemia, revealing that patients experienced a 40% increase in haemoglobin levels.

 Risks